-The 1km catchment extends from the edge of the Ownership Boundary (blue line indicated in Figure 3.1 and Figure 3.2), to capture the level of Community and Social services accessible within a 15minute walking distance from both development sites.
-This approach has been considered to keep the study area boundary consistent across all baseline analysis carried out for the purpose of this Planning Application.
+The 1km catchment extends from the edge of the Ownership Boundary (blue line indicated in

+Figure 3.1 and Figure 3.2), to capture the level of Community and Social services accessible within a 15-minute walking distance from both development sites (Site 4 and 5).
+This approach is considered appropriate to keep the study area boundary consistent across all baseline analysis carried out for the purpose of this Planning Application.